Non-stationary spatio-temporal point process modeling for high-resolution COVID-19 data: Methodology

 \subsection{Exogenous promotion of city landmarks}

-To consider the influence of city landmarks, we consider each landmark as a constant exogenous promotion to the virus spread at their locations.
+To incorporate the influence of city landmarks, we assume each landmark has a constant exogenous promotion to the virus spread at their locations.
 To achieve this, we adopt an idea similar to \cite{zhu2021spatio} and introduce an additional term to the conditional intensity function $\lambda(t, s)$ \eqref{eq:general-form}:

 The second and third terms represent the exogenous promotion at location $s$ and the endogenous excitation at location $s$ and time $t$, respectively.
 We use $L$ to denote the number of landmarks, and $\gamma_l$ indicates the significance of landmark $l$.
 We assume that the exogenous effect induced by landmarks decays with distance to them.
 Hence, the influence of landmark $l$ located at $s_l$ is modeled by a Gaussian function $g(s|s_l,\Sigma_l)$ centered at location $s_l \in \mathcal{S}$ with covariance $\Sigma_l$.
 Here we define $\Sigma_l \coloneqq \sigma_l^2 \mathbf{I}$, where $\mathbf{I}$ is an identity matrix.